 Bandcamp is looking for a clever, convivial individual to join the support crew.

-- Work tightly with the rest of the team to identify & report user interface problems and other surprises
+- Work closely with other teams to identify & report usability snags and other surprises.

 - Hone our help docs with the objective of putting yourself out of a job reducing the support team's load.

 - Exercise your formidable interdisciplinary talents on a range of side projects, as time/interest/expertise permit.